Best Lower Trap Exercises To Build Mass and Strength

 • Try holding for only five or 10 seconds for the first time, and work up to 30 seconds in future workouts.

-• Move your arms slowly up and down in each position of I, T, W and Y.
+• Move your arms slowly up and down in each position of I, T, W, and Y.

 • Do not hold your breath.
 Breathe regularly.

-2. Inverted Row
+15. Inverted Row

 It also works the back and shoulder muscles from a different angle and improves scapular retraction.
-In the gym, most people do this exercise on the smith machine.

-But, you can also perform the inverted row at home by lying under a chair, holding the chair’s sides, and pulling yourself up.
+You can perform the inverted row at home by lying under a chair, holding the chair’s sides, and pulling yourself up.

 Inverted Row